 In support of its position in the draft guidance, the FDA references its 2018 guidance document for Institutional Review Boards ("IRBs") and clinical investigators, "Payment and Reimbursement to Research Subjects."
 In that document, the FDA makes two important points.
 First, the agency again emphasizes that it "does not consider reimbursement for travel expenses to and from the clinical trial site and associated costs"-including but not limited to airfare, parking, and lodging-"to raise issues regarding undue influence."
 Second, the guidance provides that with respect to all other remuneration, the IRB should review the amount, method and timing of such payments or reimbursement "to assure that neither are coercive or present undue influence."
+This guidance is supported by research showing that incentives do not result in undue or unjust inducements.×

 To summarize, then, all relevant stakeholders, including the FDA, view the representation of diverse populations in clinical trials as a high priority.
-Indeed, last April, FDA Commissioner Robert M. Califf, M.D. stated that "ensuring meaningful representation of racial and ethnic minorities in clinical trials for regulated medical products is fundamental to public health," and "[g]oing forward, achieving greater diversity will be a key focus throughout the FDA to facilitate the development of better treatments and better ways to fight diseases that often disproportionately impact diverse communities."
-These same public and private sector stakeholders (i) have concluded that indirect costs create significant barriers to achieving clinical trial diversity and (ii) support the removal of these barriers.
+Indeed, FDA Commissioner Robert M. Califf, M.D. recently stated that "ensuring meaningful representation of racial and ethnic minorities in clinical trials for regulated medical products is fundamental to public health," and "[g]oing forward, achieving greater diversity will be a key focus throughout the FDA to facilitate the development of better treatments and better ways to fight diseases that often disproportionately impact diverse communities."xi These same public and private sector stakeholders (i) have concluded that indirect costs create significant barriers to achieving clinical trial diversity and (ii) support the removal of these barriers.